Baptisms, Weddings and Funerals

 Congratulations on the arrival of your baby!
 We are delighted that you are thinking of having your little one christened.
 In the Christening service the baptism of the baby takes place, surrounded by family and friends, in the presence of God and his people.
 Baptism is the first step on the road of Christian Faith and is a service of celebration and welcome into the family of God.

 Every family will be asked to complete a Saturday morning informal preparation session, to which God parents are also invited.
-Visit the Church of England website to find out more about Baptisms, and click here for a form to register your interest.
-We will contact you with details of the next preparation session.
+Visit the Church of England website to find out more about Baptisms, and get in touch with the vicar to find our more.

 We are delighted to be able to welcome you to celebrate your marriage in a service at St. Anne's.
 We have a church building that seats just 80 people, so it is perfect for a small and intimate gathering.
 Our team offer wedding preparation to enable you to plan your perfect day and to think through 'life after the wedding'.

-Visit the Church of England website to find out more about Weddings and click here for a form to register your interest.
+Visit the Church of England website to find out more about Weddings and contact the vicar to find out more.

 We also read banns for those who are living in the parish and are marrying in a church elsewhere.